Chatmanm1/Accountability-Jam-December-2023/readme.md

 */

 ### Scope:
-I want to make a simple game that helps me learn more python programming.
-I intend to start with PyGame and move onward from there.
+--I want to make a simple game that helps me learn more python programming.
+I intend to start with PyGame and move onward from there--

+I've transferred the scope of this project to finish a pharmasist hell game where you just dodge different kind of pills forever.